 Is your organisation interested in supporting quality journalism about culture, life and enterprise in the North of England?

-Since launch five years ago, readership has increased dramatically, average time spent reading a page is double the internet average and the site is read around the world.
+Since launch seven years ago, readership has increased dramatically, average time spent reading a page is more than double the internet average and the site is read around the world.

 We believe in talking up to people, not down to them, and we are mustard keen on providing stimulating articles about everything from arts, culture and small businesses, to entrepreneurs, architecture and literature.
-Our monthly podcast is a magnificent melting pot of exclusive interviews with up-and-coming and established bands as well as 40 minutes of great tunes.
 And our exclusive photographs show the great and the good in the North of England.

 In May 2013, all we had was a belief that there was a demand for great writing and innovative articles about the North of England.
-Five years on and we’ve been proved right.
+We’ve been proved right.
 In that time, we have achieved more than we’d hoped for:

-** we’ve grown from a team of two to 60
+** we’ve grown from a team of two to more than 60

-** our monthly page views are in five figures
+** our monthly user numbers and page views are in five figures

 ** we’ve received coverage in the national media including the BBC and The Guardian